Janettran123/SQL_Spotify_Analysis/README.md

 # analysis on various spotify customer activity to generate business insights to increase platform usage

-# after analysis, several business insights and recommendations are:
+# after analysis, several business insights are:
   Focus on 1.
 Number of Spotify playlists and streams
            2. Generate activity! --> Retain membership! -->  Keep subscription! -->  $$$!